Notice of Intent

 Complete & Deliver Paperwork

-Submit eight copies of the forms (no binding) and plans (folded) and digital copies of each as described in the checklist to the Conservation Office and mail one copy to the state agency Massachusetts Department of Environmental Protection (DEP).
+Submit two copies of the forms (no binding) and plans (folded) and digital copies of each as described in the checklist to the Conservation Office and mail one copy to the state agency Massachusetts Department of Environmental Protection (DEP).
 To expedite this process, use eDEP to fill out your application then print copies as described to submit to the Conservation Office and submit your application to DEP online.
+The Commission may request additional paper copies of site plans for larger projects-- please call or email the Conservation office prior to submitting your project documents to confirm the number of copies needed.
 Once Conservation Staff confirm your application is complete, you will be given your hearing date and time.
 Hearings are usually held on the 1st and 3rd Wednesday evenings of each month.
 The state will issue a file number for your project.
 Filing deadlines are 2 weeks prior to the hearing, but we recommend submitting 3 weeks in advance to ensure your paperwork has been properly filed.

 DEP has an established application fee depending on the category that you file under.
 If you are within Riverfront Area, the fee gets multiplied by a factor of 1.5.
 A portion of the total fee gets divided.
 A portion of that fee goes to the state (half of the full filing fee, then subtract $12.50) and the rest goes to the city.

 The City of Framingham has an additional filing fee.
 This fee matches the total filing fee under the State Act plus $50 for the Certificate of Compliance (COC) that you apply for to close out the permit.
 Please submit the checks for the city filing fees to the Conservation Office.
 Checks can be made out to City of Framingham.

 REQUEST ABUTTER List

 You will be required to fill out an Abutter Request Form and obtain a Certified List of Abutters from the Assessor’s Office for: